mrJean1/PyGeodesy/README.rst

 =========

-A pure Python implementation of geodesy tools for various ellipsoidal and spherical earth models using precision trigonometric and vector-based methods for geodetic (lat-/longitude) and geocentric cartesian (x/y/z) coordinates.
+A pure Python implementation of geodesy tools for various ellipsoidal and spherical earth models using precision trigonometric, vector-based and approximate methods for geodetic (lat-/longitude) and geocentric cartesian (x/y/z) coordinates.

 Transcribed from `JavaScript originals`_ by *Chris Veness (C) 2005-2016* and published under the same `MIT License`_.

-There are two modules for ellipsoidal earth models, *ellipsoidalVincenty* and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector* .
-Each module provides a *LatLon* class with methods to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter, conversions and unrolling, among other things.
+There are two modules for ellipsoidal earth models, *ellipsoidalVincenty* and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector*.
+Each module provides a *LatLon* class with methods and functions to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter, conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy and the original `JavaScript source`_ or docs_.

 Also included are modules for conversions to and from UTM_ (Universal Transverse Mercator) and `Web Mercator`_ (Pseudo-Mercator) coordinates,